AlessandraLoz/Converting-Roman-Numerals-Lab/README.md

 ## Download

-You can [download](https://github.com/AlessandraLoz/Cash-Register-Lab) the latest downloadable versions of Cash Register for Windows, macOS and Linux.
+You can [download](https://github.com/AlessandraLoz/Converting-Roman-Numerals-Lab) the latest downloadable versions of Converting Roman Numerals Lab for Windows, macOS and Linux.

 ## Credits